Oil rose on Wednesday as the market weighed cold weather in the United States and government data showing drawdowns in U.S. crude and fuel stockpiles.

 Most of that draw came in the isolated West Coast market, with Gulf Coast and East Coast inventories showing crude builds.

-Support for crude came as cold weather hit the U.S. Northeast, the world's largest heating oil market.
+Distillate stocks fell by 2 million barrels as cold weather hit the U.S. Northeast, the world's largest heating oil market.
 Temperatures were expected to remain unseasonably cold for the next 48 hours, according to private forecaster Meteorlogix.

 The dollar gained across the board on Wednesday, hitting its highest since late September against the Japanese yen as it benefited from year-end flows in thin trade and from the view the U.S. economy is on the road to recovery.